intermine/bluegenes/config/dev/README.md

 # Example Configuration

-All keys can be override with environment variables, such as `DATABASE_URL=http://...`
+All keys can be overridden with environment variables, such as `DATABASE_URL=http://...`

 ```clojure
 {